connellr023/Chatter/README.md

 npm run build
 ```
 This will create a directory called `build` in `chatter-api/src` containing the static webpage.
 The hostname and port
-the client will attempt to connect to is `localhost:8000` by default.
-If the server is not able to run on port `8000`, then
+the client will attempt to connect to in **development mode** is `localhost:8000` by default otherwise in **production** it will use the hostname
+and port within the JavaScript `window.location` object.
+If the server is not able to run on port `8000` in **development**, then
-this can be changed in `stream.ts`.
+this can be changed in `chatter-client/src/lib/stream.ts`.
 The server API attempts to host on `process.env.PORT` or `8000` if not set.
 The server API
 can be run in production mode by,
 ```bash
 npm run start